retrocomputacion/retrobbs/readme.md

 - **\<conn\>** connection to send the image to
 - **\<path\>** video file/stream path or URL
 - **\<crop\>** a tuple with the 4 corners coordinates for cropping the video frame, or None
 - **\<length\>** video playtime in milliseconds.
-Pass None to let Grabframe to figure the playtime, or 0 to indicate a live stream
+Pass None to let _Grabframe_ to figure the playtime, or 0 to indicate a live stream
 - **\<pos>\>** Grab the frame at `pos` milliseconds.
 Pass None for random frame.
 Ignored if the video is a live stream

 ---
 # 5 Encoders
 Starting on v0.50 RetroBBS is moving towards an encoding agnostic implementation.
-This means reducing to the minimun instances of hard coded platform specific strings and control codes, replacing them with generic ASCII/Unicode strings and _TML_ tags.
+This means reducing to the minimum instances of hard coded platform specific strings and control codes, replacing them with generic ASCII/Unicode strings and _TML_ tags.

 For this purpose a new `Encoder` class has been created.</br>
-This class provides platform specific encoding/decoding of strings, aswell as defining the basic control codes and color palette.
+This class provides platform specific encoding/decoding of strings, as well as defining the basic control codes and color palette.

-Currently only the `PET64` encoder is implemented, corresponding to the _Commodore 64_ PETSCII encoding.
+Currently, only the `PET64` encoder is implemented, corresponding to the _Commodore 64_ PETSCII encoding.

 ---
 # 6 Installation/Usage